cljs/api/docfiles/cljs.core/containsQMARK.md

 ## Details

-Returns true if the `coll` contains the lookup key `k`, otherwise returns false.
+Returns true if the `coll` contains the lookup key `v`, otherwise returns false.

 Note that for numerically indexed collections like vectors and arrays, this tests if the numeric key is within the range of indexes.